Hiring a Georgia DUI Lawyer in Atlanta to Fight a DUI Case

 - Permanent criminal record that CANNOT be expunged or restricted

 You may be tempted to give up and just plead guilty, thinking that you have no chance of winning your DUI case anyway.
-However, it you settle for pleading guilty without fighting your DUI case, you will experience all of the criminal sanctions, loss of license, and civil penalties mentioned above.
+However, it you settle for pleading guilty without fighting your DUI case, you will experience all the criminal sanctions, loss of license, and civil penalties mentioned above.

 Multiple DUI Offenses Causes HUGE Problems